jopemachine-arvis/arvish/documents/lib.md

 #### output(list, options?)

-Return output to Alfred.
+Return output to Arvis

 ##### list

 Type: `object[]`

-List of `object` with any of the [supported properties](https://www.alfredapp.com/help/workflows/inputs/script-filter/json/).
+List of `object` with any of the [supported properties](https://github.com/jopemachine/arvis/blob/master/documents/scriptfilter-json-format-description.md).

 Example: